-The Nonqualified Deferred Compensation Plan of the Federal Agricultural Mortgage Corporation ("NQDC Plan") is a nonqualified deferred compensation plan designed to comply with the provisions of Section 409A of the Code and became effective on May 1, 2017.
+The Nonqualified Deferred Compensation Plan of the Federal Agricultural Mortgage Corporation ("NQDC Plan") is a nonqualified deferred compensation plan designed to comply with the provisions of Section 409A of the Code.
+It became effective on May 1, 2017 and was amended on November 15, 2023.
 The purpose of the NQDC Plan is to:

-restore retirement contributions by Farmer Mac on behalf of each of its current executive officers with the title of Executive Vice President or higher to the level those individuals would have otherwise been eligible to receive in employer contributions under Farmer Mac's 401(k) retirement plan without the limits imposed by Section 401(a)(17) of the Code on the amount of annual compensation that can be considered in determining employer contributions under a qualified retirement plan; and permit each of Farmer Mac's current executive officers with the title of Executive Vice President or higher to elect to defer a portion of compensation without reference to the limitations in Farmer Mac's 401(k) plan or those imposed by Section 415(c)(1)(A) of the Code for qualified defined contribution retirement plans.
+- restore retirement contributions by Farmer Mac on behalf of designated highly compensated employees to the level those individuals would have otherwise been eligible to receive in employer contributions under Farmer Mac's 401(k) retirement plan without the limits imposed by Section 401(a)(17) of the Code on the amount of annual compensation that can be considered in determining employer contributions under a qualified retirement plan; and - permit each designated highly compensated employee to elect to defer a portion of compensation without reference to the limitations in Farmer Mac's 401(k) plan or those imposed by Section 415(c)(1)(A) of the Code for qualified defined contribution retirement plans.

-Under the NQDC Plan, Farmer Mac credits the account of each participant each calendar year with an amount equal to 18.9% of the difference between (i) the annual compensation limit under 401(a)(17) of the Code, which was \$305,000 for 2022, and (ii) a participant's annual base salary, which in calculating employer credits under the NQDC Plan is capped at \$700,000 for Farmer Mac's Chief Executive Officer and \$500,000 for all other participants.
+Under the NQDC Plan, Farmer Mac credits the account of each participant each calendar year with an amount equal to 18.9% of the difference between (i) the annual compensation limit under 401(a)(17) of the Code, which was \$330,000 for 2023, and (ii) a participant's annual base salary, which in calculating employer credits under the NQDC Plan is capped at \$750,000 for all participants.
 This fixed contribution percentage is the same formula used for determining employer contributions to Farmer Mac's 401(k) plan based on an employee's annual base salary that is above the applicable Social Security wage base for that year.